utybo/Cut.kt/README.md

-# CTKT - C Unit Testing with Kotlin
+# Cut.kt - C Unit Testing with Kotlin

 Proof of concept for testing C code using Kotlin/Native.